MicrosoftDocs/OfficeDocs-SharePoint/migration/Migrating-content-to-OneDrive-for-Business.md

 - M365-collaboration
 ms.custom:
 - seo-marvel-apr2020
-description: "Now you can use the SharePoint Migration tool to migrate content to your own OneDrive for free."
+description: "Now you can use the SharePoint Migration tool to migrate content to your own OneDrive for business for free."
 ---
-# Migrate content to Microsoft OneDrive
+# Migrate content to OneDrive for Business

 ## Migrate to OneDrive for FREE